MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Acknowledgements

 \section{Acknowledgements}

 We acknowledge support by the European Commission through the N-LIGHT Project within the H2020-MSCA-RISE-2019 call (GA 872196) and by Deutsche Forschungsgemeinschaft (Project No. 413220201).
-This work has been also partially supported through the CSN5-ELIOT experiment and the Grant73-OSCaR project.
+This work has been also partially supported through the CSN5-STORM experiment.
+A. Romagnoni acknowledges support from the ERC Consolidator Grant SELDOM G.A.
+771642.

+We acknowledge the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support.